Separated shoulder: Surgical

 A common surgery is some form of modified Weaver-Dunn procedure, which involves cutting off the end of the clavicle portion, partially sacrificing the coracoacromial ligament and suturing the displaced acromial end to the lateral aspect of the clavicle for stabilization, then often some form of additional support is introduced to replace the coracoclavicular ligament(s).
 Variations of this support includes grafting of tendons from the leg or the use of synthetic sutures or suture anchors.
 Other surgeries have used a Rockwood screw that is inserted initially and then removed after 12 weeks.
 Physical therapy is always recommended after surgery, and most patients get flexibility back, although possibly somewhat limited.

+In a meta-analysis from 2023, the study took from 31 trials, including 1,687 patients, that suture anchors has shown to have the highest functional improvement compared to the other forms of treatments.

 After one does have surgery, a sling should be worn to support and protect the shoulder for a few days.
 For the first couple physical therapy visits, the treatment will focus on controlling the pain and swelling.
 Type of treatment can include, ice and electrical stimulation, massage, or other hand on treatment to help ease the pain and muscle spasm.
 After about four weeks range of motion exercises can be started.
 Passive exercises are done which the shoulder joint is moved but the muscles stay relaxed.
 After about six to eight weeks active therapy is started.
 Such exercises can include isometric strengthening which works the muscles without straining the healing of the joint.
 After about three months, more active strengthening will be incorporated which focus on improving the strength and control of the rotator cuff muscles and the muscles around the shoulder blade.
 The exercises that the therapist gives the patient to be done at home should be done to be able to get a better recovery in the long run.